otaviojr/node-red-contrib-smartthings/README.md

 a domain, and a valid SSL certificate.
 Without those, smartthings will not be able to send us any event.**

+*Check the "Using Dynamic IP's" topic below to use a dynamic IP address.*

 The SmartApp can be registered at this address: [Samsung Developer Portal](https://smartthings.developer.samsung.com/)

 To install the SmartApp you can follow these steps: